bioinformaticsdotca/bioinformaticsdotca.github.io/propose_workshop.md

 The descriptions of workshops available at bioinformatics.ca are a good example of what the proposal should look like.

-Questions and completed proposals should be sent to ann.meyer@bioinformatics.ca.
+Questions and completed proposals should be sent to support@bioinformatics.ca.